 China: Manufacturing PMI remains in positive territory in April

-The Purchasing Managers’ Index (PMI) in April inched down from March’s nine-month high of 50.2% to 50.1%, according to the National Bureau of Statistics (NBS) and the China Federation of Logistics and Purchasing (CFLP), which publish the index.
-The print undershot the 50.4% that market analysts had expected.
-As a result, the PMI is sitting just a notch above the 50%-threshold that separates contraction from expansion in the manufacturing sector.
+The manufacturing Purchasing Managers’ Index (PMI) published by the National Bureau of Statistics (NBS) and the China Federation of Logistics and Purchasing (CFLP) fell from 52.0% in March to 50.8% in April.
+The print was slightly below the 51.0% expected by market analysts.
+As a result, the index remained above the 50.0% threshold that separates expansion from contraction in the manufacturing sector.